About us

 Who we are

-Critical Scientists Switzerland (CSS) is a Swiss association according to article 60 et seqq. in the Swiss Civil Code that promotes independent and unbiased science and research as well as alternative research approaches and agendas in order to help our society during the unavoidable transition from our unsustainable way of life into one which moves successfully towards a sustainable way of life.
+Critical Scientists Switzerland (CSS) is a Swiss association according to article 60 et seqq. in the Swiss Civil Code that promotes independent science and research as well as alternative research approaches and agendas in order to help our society during the unavoidable transformation towards a socio-ecological way of life.
 CSS was founded on March 16, 2015 and is based in Bern (since 2021).

 Our principles